INDICATION AND LIMITATION OF USE

 • Safety: all treated patients

-• Depth of response, DCR: left-sided§ and overall populations
+• ETS, depth of response, DCR: left-sided§ and overall populations

 *Until disease progression, unacceptable toxicity, withdrawal of consent or investigator’s judgement or curative intent resection.1